Post-punk: Japan

 In the late 1970s and early 1980s, Japanese post-punk groups such as OXZ emerged out of the underground Kansai no wave scene which consisted of early Japanese punk and noise music artists centered around Osaka, Kobe, Kyoto and other parts of the Kansai region.
 Artists included Aunt Sally, INU, Hide, Jojo Hiroshige and SS.
 During the 2000s, the Tokyo underground music scene further developed the scene which was now centered around the independent record label Call And Response.

 Latin America

 In Latin America, post-punk expanded into several regional scenes in Puerto Rico, El Salvador, Mexico, Cuba and Colombia.

 Related genres

 New musick

-New musick is an early loosely defined style of "post-punk" which primarily drew influences from electronic music, particularly the use of synthesizers and German kosmische musik.
+New musick is a loosely defined style of music which primarily draws influences from electronic music, particularly the use of synthesizers.
 The term was originally coined after a meeting organized by Sounds editor Alan Lewis involving music journalists Jane Suck, Sandy Robertson and Jon Savage in October 1977.
-Writer Mimi Haddon argues, the term was initially used by Savage to describe an intellectual evolution of punk rock in efforts "to bring substance to the new wave".
+Writer Mimi Haddon argues, the term was initially used by Savage to describe an intellectual evolution of punk rock in efforts to "bring substance to the new wave".
 Savage notes the label could be thought of as a subsection of post-punk.
 Simon Reynolds regarded new musick as the "industrial/dystopian science-fiction side of post-punk".